Liz Phair (album): Recording

 Phair worked with several producers, including the Matrix team, Michael Penn, Pete Yorn and Yorn's producer R. Walt Vincent.
 Phair and Penn worked in the Capitol Records Building in Los Angeles.
 Phair said in October 2001: "He places me in it so beautifully.
 He'll do things like get an industrial sound and replace it for a snare drum.
 It's one of the most intense-sounding things I've ever done."
 Their collaboration ended as, according to Phair, "He tended to like my more serious stuff and he wouldn't let me make a fool of myself, and I really needed to make a little bit of a fool of myself."

 Searching for "more spontaneous stuff", Phair recruited the Matrix, who had created songs for pop acts including Britney Spears, the Backstreet Boys, Ricky Martin and Avril Lavigne.
 Phair said she envied Lavigne's 2002 song "Complicated", and said: "How come I don't ever get to make songs that are blasted out of cars?
 That's one of the things I've always done my whole life is drive fast and play music loud."
 With the Matrix, Phair wrote and produced "Extraordinary", "Why Can't I?", "Rock Me" and "Favorite".
-She said they pushed her to sing different kinds of melodies: "It's top-of-the-line song structure, and it was really exciting to graft my DNA with theirs and to see what we came up with."
+She said they pushed her to sing different melodies: "It's top-of-the-line song structure, and it was really exciting to graft my DNA with theirs and to see what we came up with."

 Phair deliberated over whether to include the song "HWC", which stands for "hot white cum".
 She said she wrote it "completely sincerely ...
 I'm talking about being in love and having great sex."
 She said her female friends loved the song, but that "grown men had a lot of problems with it".